 • Talk to other gardeners in your area to find out what grows well, and be sure to plant each of your fruits or vegetables at the right time of year for that crop.

-• If you are short on space, consider a container garden.
-Herbs, tomatoes, lettuce and peppers, as well as many other vegetables, do great in containers, and they can sit right on your balcony or front step.
-Another option if you are short on space is to find a plot in a community garden.
+• If you are short on space, consider a container garden, a windowsill, or even a trellis.
+Herbs, tomato plants, lettuce, and peppers, as well as many other vegetables, do great in containers and small spaces, and they can sit right on your balcony or front step.
+Another option if you have a small garden is to find a veggie plot in a community garden.
 Community gardens are a great way for the people in an area to come together to make life better for everyone.

 Want to learn more about Community Solar?